xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

 ..   :height: 361 px
 ..   :width: 833 px
    :scale: 50 %
+   :alt: find and center one hole
+   :align: center

 The image on the left shows a typical LD_View image at 2250× magnification in uP mode on the Krios.
 The center of the hole marked with a green marker